steadramon/ESPGeiger/README.md

  - `no_pcnt` - disables PCNT (hardware) counting for ESP32 devices
  - `cajoe_iotgm` - build for the CaJoe IOT GM with ESP32 on board

-Use a tool such as esptool.py to flash the firmware to your ESP device.
+Use a tool such as esptool.py or Tasmotizer to flash the firmware to your ESP device.

 ### Building your own image